MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-admin-guide.md

 ### To install the RMS sharing application and Office add-in only

-1. Install the AD RMS Client and the RMS sharing application by using the following command:
+1. Install the AD RMS Client and the RMS sharing application by using the following command, specifying an existing folder to create the log file:

     -   For 64-bit Windows: